Pouring Water In A Glass

 I Recommend 4 Gallons To Survive:

-I recommend 4 gallons per person per day and I will explain why I feel a larger amount is needed.
-The reason I suggest 4 gallons is so I have water to be fully hydrated, to cook with, to brush my teeth, and have enough to wash my underwear each day.
+I recommend 4 gallons per person daily and will explain why I feel a significant amount is needed.
+With 4 gallons of water, we can stay fully hydrated, cook, brush our teeth and other personal hygiene issues, and wash our underwear daily.
 I wouldn’t be washing jeans or heavy items, but I need clean underwear.
-Just saying.

-Also, I am fearful that others are not as prepared as I may be and I cannot turn away a small child who is thirsty or hungry, for that matter.
-Just something to think about.
-I recommend a minimum of two weeks’ worth of water stored for each person in your family.
+Also, I’m fearful that others aren’t as prepared as I am; I can’t turn away a small child who is thirsty or hungry.
+Please think about it.
+I recommend a minimum of two weeks’ worth of water for each family member.

 Yes, I said two weeks, minimum.
-I prefer 30-60 days but I have to be realistic.
+I prefer 30-60 days, but I have to be realistic.
 I understand that space and budgets are critical issues.
-Of course, if you live near a river and that river doesn’t get diverted after a disaster you can filter the water or purify it, hopefully.
+Of course, if you live near a river that doesn’t get diverted after a disaster, you can hopefully filter the water or purify it.

-Just start today with the amount of water you can store to survive for a day.
-Then move on two days, three days, and eventually, you will have 30 days worth of water stored.
+Start today with the amount of water you can store for a day.
+Then move on to two or three days; eventually, you will have 30 days’ worth of water stored.
 If you have the room, store more water.

-If you have a swimming pool, that is not the best option to count on for water.
-The reason is the water can become contaminated very quickly if you have lost power because the water has not been circulating or filtered.
+If you have a swimming pool, that is not the best option for water.
+The reason is that the water can become contaminated quickly if you have lost power because the water has not been circulating or filtered.
+Without electricity, algae will overtake your pool.

 Water Storage Containers (filled or unfilled):

-4. 55-gallon water barrels – you can get these barrels with a pump at Walmart or your local emergency preparedness stores.
-They usually have the pumps that you can buy to go with the barrels close to where the blue barrels are stacked.
-These are fairly inexpensive, but they are a bit harder to use based on how you access the water.
-You will need a pump, and please place some two-by-fours under the barrels so they do not sit directly on any concrete or soil.
+4. 55-gallon water barrels – You can get these barrels with a pump at Walmart or your local emergency preparedness stores.
+They usually have the pumps you can buy with the barrels close to where the blue barrels are stacked.
+These are relatively inexpensive and more challenging to use based on how you access the water.
+You will need a pump, and please place some two-by-fours under the barrels so they don’t sit directly on any concrete or soil.
 This will stop any chemicals in the concrete or soil from leaching into the barrels.

 5. Lead-free hose-Camco Please use a lead-free hose when filling your water storage containers.
-Let’s be safe, and hopefully, your water from the city is lead-free.
-Just saying.
+Let’s be safe; hopefully, your city water is lead-free.

 Ways To Boil Water:

-I want you to picture your neighborhood and think of ways to get together after a minor disaster.
-If you and your neighbors are without electricity for a few days think how nice it would be to sip a cup of coffee, tea, or hot chocolate together.
+I want you to picture your neighborhood and think of ways to get together after a disaster.
+If you and your neighbors are without electricity for a few days, think how nice it would be to sip a cup of coffee, tea, or hot chocolate together using the treated water you’ve stored.

-Butane Stove: Butane 1 Burner Stove with Camping Case I have purchased one of these for each one of my daughters so they have one way to boil water in the event of an unforeseen emergency.
+Butane Stove: Butane 1-Burner Stove I’ve purchased one for each of my daughters so they have at least one way to boil water in the event of an unforeseen emergency.

-Butane Fuel: 12 Butane Fuel GasOne Canisters for Portable Camping Stoves This fuel will boil a lot of water or cook many meals.
+Butane Fuel: Butane Fuel This fuel will boil water or cook many meals.
 I see it this way, I only need to use the butane stove and fuel once a day to have a hot meal or boil some water.

 Kelley Kettle: Kelly Kettle Large Stainless Steel Base Camp Basic Kit I love the Kelly Kettle for two reasons.
-First, you can use kindling or pine cones to get a flame and boil water outside.
-If you have a match you are good to go.
+First, you can use kindling or pine cones to fire up the unit and boil water outside.
+If you have a match, you are good to go.
 Firestarters are a bonus.
-You can make soup and hot chocolate with one of these babies!
+You can make soup, hot chocolate, and other meal entrees with one of these babies!

 Final Word

 I hope today’s post makes you think outside the box to be prepared for the unexpected.
 You can survive any disaster if you have a plan.
-I hope you have purchased my book in paperback so you are ready for any emergency, “Prepare Your Family For Survival”.
-May God bless you in your efforts.
-Linda
+I hope you have purchased my book in paperback so you are ready for any emergency “Prepare Your Family For Survival.”
+May God bless this world, Linda

 Food Storage by Linda